helm/charts/stable/kong/README.md

 you need to do the following:

 - set `enterprise.enabled` to `true` in `values.yaml` file
+- Update values.yaml to use a Kong Enterprise image
 - Satisfy the two  prerequsisites below for Enterprise License and Enterprise Docker Registry